-There’s this gag in many funny children’s stories which almost everyone else finds hilarious and I find really troublesome.
+There’s this gag in many humorous children’s stories which almost everyone else finds hilarious and I find really troublesome.
 It’s when a male character dresses as a female character.
 This gender inversion in itself is meant to be funny.
 But why?

 Humour can be either very dependent on an escapist mindset or the very opposite.
 Laughter is a diversion, much like fantasy, though it also often requires an understanding of what is actually going on.